clasqm/yabasiclibs/kdialog/README.md

-# kdialog
+# kdialoglib.yab

+A yabasic library (c) Michel Clasquin-Johnson 2018.
+Licensed accordingto the MIT license

+If you are reading this as a man page, be advised that you can see it in glorious HTML, with pictures even, at https://clasqm.github.io/

-This folder contains a library for yabasic that allows the use of the Linux command *kdialog* to display a variety of dialogs in text mode.
+This library for yabasic allows the use of the Linux  command *kdialog* to display a variety of dialogs in text mode.

 The library will test for the presence of the kdialog command and will exit gracefully if it is not present.
 Kdialog is a KDE program, so the colours and styles will follow that of your KDE defaults.
 It may also take a moment or two to pop up - there are a lot of libraries to load!
 If speed is of the essence, stick to the *dialog*, *clasquinator* or *whiptail* libraries.